albetnov/content/blogs/rent-n-go-part-1.md

 After many rounds, I randomly get an idea about making a bet with my friends.
 Since my friends were still motivated and they were kind of lost in what tech stack to learn, I decided to bring up Go into tables.
 So we begin a match where when they lose against me they need to learn Go.
 And that's how Go gets selected for the tech stack to the Backend.

-We spent our time learning Go using this tutorial [Dasar Pemograman Golang[ID]](https://dasarpemrogramangolang.novalagung.com/1-berkenalan-dengan-golang.html) a good read if you are new to Go too.
+We spent our time learning Go using this tutorial [Dasar Pemograman Golang[ID]](https://dasarpemrogramangolang.novalagung.com/1-berkenalan-dengan-golang.html).
+A good read if you are new to Go too.
 Then for the framework we choose [GoFiber](https://gofiber.io/).
 Why? because it's the fastest.
 The website even promotes itself as the fast web framework, they even provide the benchmark.
 Last, for the ORM we're going with [GORM](https://gorm.io/) simply because it's the most popular ORM for GO.
-As for frontend, we stick to React as most of my friends are more comfortable using it.
+As for the front end, we stick to React as most of my friends are more comfortable using it.

-So we begin learning Go and discussing the features.
-Car Rental is a basic things but a car rental that provides driver and tour?
-Well we have fewer in markets for those service (it does exist).
-So eventually, we came up with Car Rental, Car + Driver, Tour (which also allow you to book the driver and car).
-Notice each of the feature actually built upon each other, and only Car feature that can run individually.
+So we begin learning to Go and discussing the features.
+Car Rental is a basic thing but a car rental that provides driver and tour?
+Well, we have fewer markets for those services (it does exist).
+So eventually, we came up with Car Rental, Car + Driver, and Tour (which also allows you to book the driver and car).
+Notice each of the features actually built upon each other, and only the Car feature can run individually.
 If represented on chain `Tour -> Driver -> Car`.

 ## Chapter 4: Structuring the Project

-Okay, we have decided the features and the tech stacks to use.
+Okay, we have decided on the features and the tech stacks to use.
 But how to structure the project?
 None of us were experienced in building Backend using Go.
-In fact this project become our first time in building Backend on Go and our first Go Project as well (Damn, should have started with Todo...).
-And simply enough, because of that we came up with quite some problem.
-First we need to know how "Go" modules works.
+In fact, this project becomes our first time building Backend on Go and our first Go Project as well (Damn, should have started with Todo...).
+And simply enough, because of that, we came up with quite some problems.
+First, we need to know how "Go" modules work.

-In Go every file have a namespace, these are represented by the `package` keyword whereas `package main` represents the root of the project.
+In Go every file has a namespace, these are represented by the `package` keyword whereas `package main` represents the root of the project.
 So usually Go Devs would build an entry point let's say `main.go` and put their `package main` there.
-Then afterwards, they can put the rest of their code in the folder.
-For instance folder utils will have `package utils` and so on.
+Then afterward, they can put the rest of their code in the folder.
+For instance, folder utils will have `package utils` and so on.

-Now in Go, every declaration are bound to its package unless the name starts with capital letter first.
+Now in Go, every declaration is bound to its package unless the name starts with a capital letter first.
 That is the convention Go uses to mark as public and export the declaration.
-Think of it similarly to `public` and `export` in other language.
-In Go both of these declarations are combined by putting Capital First on declaration name.
+Think of it similarly to `public` and `export` in another language.
+In Go both of these declarations are combined by putting Capital First on the declaration name.

 ```go[file.go]
 func Test() {} // exported